This is Joe’s tightest studio album to date, though one tinged with sadness in the wake of his daughter’s death.

 Kronomyth 3.0: And so it goes.

 So What was supposed to be Joe Walsh’s most sophisticated album yet, and so it is, but the death of his three-year-old daughter in April 1974 cast a pall over it.
-The title alludes to Walsh’s state of mind at the time and the realization that artistic statements become meaningless compared to painful goodbyes.
+The title alludes to Walsh’s state of mind at the time and the realization that what was intended to be his most important musical statement to date maybe wasn’t so important after all.
 The album is also notable as a sort of prequel to the next phase of Eagles, as every member except Bernie Leadon (whom Walsh would replace) appears here.

 You won’t find any breakaway hits on So What, just a tightened-up version of “Turn to Stone.”
 The rest of the songs find Walsh refining his broad tastes for guitar-driven rock (“Time Out”), electronic interludes (“Pavanne”), psychedelic rock (“County Fair”) and what could be described as California rock (“Falling Down,” “Help Me Thru the Night”).
 The album ends with a song written for his daughter, Emma, that’ll break your heart.